-The SIPP 1996 Wave 8 Food Security Data File contains one record for each household for which interview data are available in the SIPP 1996 Wave 8 Topical Module on Adult Well-Being Data File.
+The SIPP 2001 Wave 8 Food Security Data File contains one record for each household for which interview data are available in the SIPP 2001 Wave 8 Topical Module on Adult Well-Being Data File.
 The two files match by SSUID and SHHADID.
-The SIPP 1996 Wave 8 Food Security Data File is already sorted by these match variables.
-Note that the SHHADID variable is conventionally treated as a character variable.
+The SIPP 2001 Wave 8 Food Security Data File is already sorted by these match variables.